guitabwebsite/guitabs.github.io/index.md

 part of Machine Perception of Audio and Music with Professor Bryan Pardo at Northwestern University

+files can be found in the GuiTabs repository, found at <https://github.com/dchoff/GuiTabs>

 ## Synopsis of Work

 ### Motivation